TruelyThea/TrollegleDayTwo/documentation.md

 ## <a name="arrays"></a> Arrays ##

 The Array/List implementation is included in `commands.rcmuli` and is not written in Java.
 It is made possible by the expressiveness of `/.addCommand`.
+See `commands.rcmulti` for example usage of arrays.

+This array implementation has some limitations: elements cannot have spaces, and most methods assume that they do not start with a `/`.

+However, there are plenty of useful things that arrays can store: lists of: user names/ids, proxies, command names, label names, interval/defer ids, other array names.
+The limitation unfortunately means: no arrays of unwrapped messages or bans.

+Perhaps a linked list implementation would get around the limitations?
+(In fact I think it could.)
+That would probably fill the internal list of command names with tons of internal commands, though, something like: `__0__: /.then /.__do0__ $0 /.__1__ $1`...
+I would love to see someones implementation of this or any other solution.
+(Of course since counting isn't provided for free, the command names might not involve numbers.)

+Perhaps this shouldn't be implemented in the meta language, but *should* be written in Java.
+It has it's uses though, I don't think it's useful enough to justify `addCommand()`ing more commands, besides it's a good exercise into how to use `/.addCommand` and other hard-coded commands.

-See `commands.rcmulti` for examples.
-Make sure to not override these names.
+Make sure to not override these method names.
 There may be typos and bugs in this code.

-*TODO:* `/.pluck` and `/.shift` don't exactly work for length `0` arrays right now :(
+To swarm the environment with the Array methods, call `/.loadrc [locationOf]/commands.rcmulti`.

 #### `/.Array NAME ITEMS...` ####